Decoding GA (not provided) is still a hot topic for SEOs.

 The computational process is essentially the same as the training process:

 1. Compute possible keywords

 3. Adjust classifications based on results

-Now we have the final output to discover keywords not provided.
+Now we have the final output unlock GA (not provided).

 The matching does not happen through CIDs.

 Looking at that mirrored account, you’ll see that some dimensions are missing.

 This is because the matching happens based on dimension strings and not sessions.

 Good, because this is where it gets interesting.